helengarcia3/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis

+## Background

+A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

+In this challenge, I will help Jeremy and the data analytics team do the following:

+- Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
+- Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+- Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG

 ![Delivery #1](https://user-images.githubusercontent.com/107590196/192919764-994f9d10-63b9-45f3-b732-c48db18c77d6.png)

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+vehicle weight
+spoiler angle
+AWD(

 ### Is the slope of the linear model considered to be zero?
 Why or why not?